faroeq33/authexample/README.md

 # React JWT Auth Example
-This project serves an example to incorporate jwt token authentication in a React app.
+This project serves as an example to incorporate jwt token authentication in a React app.
 Also for integrating frontends to our backend(AllYourGoods API)

 ![alt text](public/auth-clientside.png)